 As part of your application, you may be asked to provide supporting documentation.
-This will happen if you’re applying for a postgraduate course, or if you need additional evidence to meet the general entry requirements.
+This will happen if you’re applying for a postgraduate course, or if you need additional evidence to meet the General Entry Requirements or other individual course requirements.

 Some courses, like the Bachelor of Paramedic Practice Conversion Pathway, can have unique requirements.
-You’ll need to make sure you check the individual course page for these.
+You’ll need to make sure you check the individual course page for these in the Course and Unit Handbook.

-When you’re applying through the eApplication portal, you’ll be prompted to submit additional documentation.
-You can save you application, complete your documentation and then return later.
+When you’re applying through the application portal, you’ll be prompted to submit additional documentation.
+You can save your application, complete your documentation and then return later.

 Personal Competency Statement